vesselpassport/express-example-app/README.md

-To run the example app, you will need to start the Express server and React client separately.
-Check out the README's in the `server` and `client` subdirectories for the steps to run them.

-Vessel - things to notice:
-* `
+To start the client and server in development mode, simply run `sh run.sh` in terminal.
+The default port is 5010 - so visit http://localhost:5010 to try it out!